Nov. 21: Nebraska reports 8 additional deaths, 963 hospitalizations

-Eight more virus-related deaths were reported, increasing Nebraska's death toll to 905.
+Four more virus-related deaths were reported, increasing Nebraska's death toll to 909.

 Burt County